rdghosal/njmvc_checker/README.md

 Author: Ghosal, Rahul D.
 ```
 ## I. Purpose
-`njmvc_watch` was developed to automate the process of checking the the New Jersey Motor Vehicles Commission's (NJ MVC) appointment registration portal for availability in designated cities.
+`njmvc_checker` was developed to automate the process of checking the the New Jersey Motor Vehicles Commission's (NJ MVC) appointment registration portal for availability in designated cities.

 ## II.
 Design
 This package achieves its purpose by: